Best things to do in Reykjavik

 Arctic Adventures Silfra Fissure

-"Choose this for the experience itself, not for a city-center convenience stop."
+"Choose this for the experience itself, not for a leisurely sightseeing pace."

 Hallgrimskirkja